kubeshop/testkube/docs/docs/test-types/executor-cypress.md

 ### Testkube CLI
 #### Creating a Test
-If you prefer using the CLI instead, you can create the test with `testcube create test`.
+If you prefer using the CLI instead, you can create the test with `testkube create test`.

 You need to set test:
 - `--name` (for example, `cypress-test-2`)